Lee Lorch

-Lee Alexander Lorch (September 20, 1915 – February 28, 2014) was an American mathematician, early civil rights activist.
+Lee Alexander Lorch (September 20, 1915 – February 28, 2014) was an American mathematician, and early civil rights activist.
 His leadership in the campaign to desegregate Stuyvesant Town, a large housing development on the East Side of Manhattan, helped eventually to make housing discrimination illegal in the United States but also resulted in Lorch losing his own job twice.
 He and his family then moved to the Southern United States where he and his wife, Grace Lorch, became involved in the civil rights movement there while also teaching at several Black colleges.
 He encouraged black students to pursue studies in mathematics and mentored several of the first black men and women to earn PhDs in mathematics in the United States.
 After moving to Canada as a result of McCarthyism, he ended his career as professor emeritus of mathematics at York University in Toronto, Ontario.

 Background

 He was born in New York City to Adolph Lorch and Florence Mayer Lorch.
 He graduated from Cornell University in 1935 and obtained his PhD in mathematics from the University of Cincinnati in 1941.

 He did mathematics-related work for the war effort in a "draft exempt" job but quit in 1943 to enlist in the United States Army.
 He saw service in India and the Pacific Theater of World War II before being demobilized in 1946.

 Lorch obtained a teaching position at the City College of New York following the war but was soon fired because of his civil rights work on behalf of African Americans.